ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     ![Hardware tab of new VM](images/g039/pve_restore_bkp_vm_gen_hw_tab.webp "Hardware tab of new VM")

     See that this VM has the same arrangement in hard disks and network devices as the original `k3sagent01`, although the network devices have different MACs than the original ones.
 Also see how the `Memory` and `Processors` fields correspond to what has been specified in the restoration window.
 In particular, notice how the `Memory` field has a mistake.
-If you edit it you will see that it is wrong:
+If you edit it you can see that it is wrong:

     ![Editing Memory field from Hardware tab of new VM](images/g039/pve_restore_bkp_vm_gen_hw_tab_mem_edit.webp "Editing Memory field from Hardware tab of new VM")

     The form is warning about a mismatch between the maximum amount of memory allowed to this VM (512 MiB), and the minimum memory requested (1021 MiB) which keeps the same value it had in the original VM.
 This has happened because, if you remember, this minimum memory cannot be edited in the configuration for VM restoration.
 It is not clear if this is on purpose or just a bug of the Proxmox VE version used at the time of writing this (9.0.5).
 Just remember to always review the hardware of a restored VM to detect problems like this one.

-8. Since this was just a demonstration, delete this VM by unfolding the `More` menu then clicking on `Remove`:
+8. Since this is just a demonstration, delete this VM by unfolding the `More` menu then clicking on `Remove`:

     ![Removing the new VM](images/g039/pve_restore_bkp_vm_gen_remove_btn.webp "Removing the new VM")

-9. Proxmox VE will ask you to confirm the remove action in the corresponding `Confirm` window:
+9. Proxmox VE asks you to confirm the remove action in the corresponding `Confirm` window:

     ![VM removal confirmation window](images/g039/pve_restore_bkp_vm_gen_remove_confirm_clean.webp "VM removal confirmation window")

     Pay attention to the options this window offers:

     - `Purge from job configurations`\
-      Means that if this VM was included in backup or other kind of jobs within Proxmox VE, it will be delisted from all of them.
+      Means that if this VM is included in a backup or other kind of jobs within Proxmox VE, it will be delisted from all of them.
 Since this particular VM is not in any job, you would not need to enable this one in this case.

     - `Destroy unreferenced disks owned by guest`\
       Refers to those virtual storage drives that are associated with the VM but are not attached to it.
 With this option on, you can ensure that all virtual storages related to the VM will be removed.
-Enable this option to be sure that no virtual storage will remain from this VM in your Proxmox VE server.
+Enable this option to be sure that no virtual storage remains from this VM in your Proxmox VE server after its removal.

 10. Input the VM ID of the virtual machine you are about to remove to confirm the action.
 Also check both options on just to be sure the removal is thorough:

     ![VM removal confirmation window filled](images/g039/pve_restore_bkp_vm_gen_remove_confirm_filled.webp "VM removal confirmation window filled")

-    The `Remove` button will be enabled, so click on it.
+    The `Remove` button gets enabled, so click on it.
 Unfold the `Tasks` console to see the process progress, which should finish in a rather short time:

     ![VM removal task done OK](images/g039/pve_restore_bkp_vm_gen_remove_task_done.webp "VM removal task done OK")